TheOnliestMattastic/Psychology-Research-Impact-of-Tobacco-on-BP-and-HR/README.md

 # Impact of Tobacco on Blood Pressure & Heart Rate

+This repository contains my undergraduate psychology research project analyzing the impact of tobacco use on blood pressure (BP) and heart rate (HR).
-This project showcases my ability to conduct **end‑to‑end data analysis in R** — from cleaning and structuring raw data, to performing statistical tests, to presenting results in a clear, reproducible format.
+It demonstrates **end-to-end data analysis in R** — from cleaning and structuring raw data, to performing statistical tests, to presenting results in a clear, reproducible format.

-Originally completed as an undergraduate psychology research project, I’ve rebuilt and documented it here to demonstrate the technical, analytical, and communication skills I bring to IT and data‑driven roles.
+Originally completed as an academic study, I’ve rebuilt and documented it here to showcase the **technical, analytical, and communication skills** I bring to IT and data-driven roles.

 ---

 ## 🚀 Project Highlights
 - **Reproducible workflow**: Analysis scripted in R Markdown and published as an HTML report.
-- **Statistical rigor**: ANOVA and post‑hoc testing to evaluate group differences.
+- **Statistical rigor**: ANOVA and post-hoc testing to evaluate group differences.
-- **Data visualization**: Clear, publication‑quality plots created with `ggplot2`.
+- **Data visualization**: Publication-quality plots created with `ggplot2`.
-- **Communication**: Results presented for both technical and non‑technical audiences.
+- **Communication**: Results presented for both technical and non-technical audiences.
 - **Version control**: Organized repo structure with Git/GitHub for transparency and collaboration.

 ---